KannaKobayashiDragon/RaspberryPiConfigurationExample/README.md

 ## NetworkManager Wi-Fi Configuration (iPhone.nmconnection)

-⚠️ This file replaces the traditional `bootfs` Wi-Fi setup method.
+⚠️ This file replaces the traditional `bootfs` Wi-Fi setup method.<br>
-⚠️ The `bootfs` method is often unreliable and non-persistent.
+⚠️ The `bootfs` method is often unreliable and non-persistent.<br>
-⚠️ The `.nmconnection` file provides a stable and persistent configuration managed directly by NetworkManager.
+⚠️ The `.nmconnection` file provides a stable and persistent configuration managed directly by NetworkManager.<br>
-⚠️ It enables automatic connection on boot and maintains wireless settings across reboots.
+⚠️ It enables automatic connection on boot and maintains wireless settings across reboots.<br>

 ### Compatibility Notice
 This configuration only supports **WPA-PSK (WPA Personal)** networks such as mobile phone hotspots or home Wi-Fi routers.